jing-xiang/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

 The `StorageHandler` class is responsible for managing the loading and saving of data regarding members and transactions from and onto the local machine.
-Each group calls its own `StorageHandler` object such that they maintain distinct storage directories.
+Each `Group` calls its own `StorageHandler` object such that they maintain distinct storage directories.

 <ins>Implementation Details</ins>

 *Data Storage:*

-Each `StorageHandler` instance creates `members.txt` and `transactions.txt` in their respective folders.
-The file format is as follows.
+Each `StorageHandler` instance creates `members.txt` and `transactions.txt` in their respective subdirectories based on the name of the `Group`.
+The file formats are as follows.

 * `members.txt`